Primary Care Pediatrics

 Overview

 This course is designed for clinicians and health professionals who provide service to infants, children, and adolescents.
 Subject matter will be presented to the entire group in didactic lecture, panel discussions, and brief management problems; followed by question and answer periods.
-General pediatrics requires a large knowledge base covering many areas of practice.
+The practice of general pediatrics requires a large knowledge base covering many areas of practice.
 Keeping up to date is a challenge.
 Using the yearly course evaluations, we determine the topic areas most needed by clinicians.
 These generally include disciplines that are not well-taught during training.
-We aim to present state-of-the-art information that pediatric providers can incorporate into their daily practices.
+We aim to present state-of-the-art information that pediatricians can incorporate into their daily practices.

 Learning Objectives